-- Post 1st Draft of Paper #2 Due by 10 AM in the "Paper #2 Draft 1" forum. - Peer Reviews: review instructions in the Assignments section.
+- Post 1st Draft of Paper #2 Due by 10 AM in the "Paper #2 Draft 1" forum. - In-class Peer Reviews: review instructions in the Assignments section.
 Read two people's papers and complete a peer review for each.
-Post a copy of the review (both as a copy and paste AND attachment) as a quote to each paper by 11:49 PM. - Sign up for a required conference if you have not already done so. - A few afternoon required conferences are available for today.
-See handouts for scheduling instructions.
+We will start in class.
+Post a copy of the review (both as a copy and paste AND attachment) as a quote to each paper by 11:49 PM. - Sign up for a required conference if you have not already done so.